 QUICK TIP: For very large proteins, it may be worth considering using a lower percentage gel to allow easier migration of proteins into the membrane.
 Conversely, small proteins readily leave the gel and pass into the membrane, to prevent transfer through check that your membrane has the smallest pore size of 0.2 μm.

 Tried everything, and still no bands?

-At this point, you’re transferring like a pro but still not seeing anything?
+If at this point you’re transferring like a pro, but still aren’t seeing anything, keep reading.
 If you’re working with a very low-abundance protein or with a poorly validated antibody, at this point it is worth checking for something that should definitely be expressed.
-We’re here to help- fill out the form on this page to ask one of our Western blotting experts a question.
+We’re here to help- fill out the form on this page to ask a Western blotting expert a question.
 Ruling out problems with your probing and developing is the next step; I’ll cover that in a later blog post.